jenskeiner/lintr/docs/project_plan.md

 - Handle SystemExit exceptions in CLI tests using pytest.raises to properly test error paths
 - Test both success and error paths for file operations (e.g., file exists vs doesn't exist)
 - Use pytest's tmp_path fixture for file-based tests to ensure clean test environment

+### Fix Handling
+- When implementing automated fixes, it's important to execute them immediately after each rule check rather than batching them.
+This provides better feedback to users and makes it easier to track the success/failure of each fix.
+- Re-running rule checks after successful fixes helps verify that the fix actually resolved the issue and provides updated status to users.
+- Consistent output formatting for both successful and failed checks/fixes improves user experience.
+Using distinct symbols (✓, ✗, ⚡) and colors helps users quickly understand results.
+- Test fixtures for rules with fixes should properly implement both check() and fix() methods to ensure the fix functionality works as expected.
+- In dry-run mode, use a different tone in output messages to clearly indicate what would happen (e.g., "Would attempt to fix...") rather than what is actually happening.
+This helps users understand the potential impact of running without --dry-run.
+- The fix functionality should be explicitly enabled via a --fix command line option.
+This ensures that fixes are only attempted when the user explicitly requests them, preventing unintended modifications to repositories.
+- Test cases involving fixes should explicitly pass fix=True to the Linter constructor to ensure consistent behavior between tests and actual usage.